odinuv/web/_includes/common/javascript-1.md

 {% include /common/javascript/basic-events.html %}
 {% endhighlight %}

-If you are new, to Javascript (or any programming), you may be confused by the line `window.onload = function() ...`.
-This is indeed something new as the `onload` property expects to be assigned a handler (which is a piece of code).
-An that is exactly what the line does, it assigns a function which has no name and no parameters to the `onload` property of `window`.
-A function which has no name is called **anonymous function**.
-The same applies to line `<button onclick="callMe()" ...` where I assign the code `callMe()` as the onclick handler. `callMe()` is a function which I have declared earlier.
+If you are new to Javascript (or any programming) you may be confused by the line `window.onload = function() { ... }`.
+This is indeed something new.
+The `onload` property expects to be assigned a *handler* (which is a piece of code).
+And that is exactly what that line does, it assigns a function which has no name and no parameters to the `onload` property of `window` object.
+A function which has no name is called *anonymous function*.
+The same applies to line `<button onclick="callMe()">` where I assigned the code `callMe()` as the onclick handler body.
+Identifier *callMe* represents a function which I have declared earlier.
+The brackets are there to actually call that function once the event occurs and the handler is executed.

-(It might help you to write `<button onclick="callMe();"` where the semicolon emphasizes that the attribute content is an actual Javascript line.)
-It is important that the function must be called in the handler, i.e. it is insufficient to write only `<button onclick="callMe"` as that will assign function name to the handler and it will not execute the function.
-Though both approaches are valid and often interchangeable, they do not behave the same (but that is rather complicated, so more on that later).
+It might help you to write `<button onclick="callMe();">` where the semicolon emphasizes that the attribute content is an actual line of JavaScript code.
+You can even put more function calls or other valid JavaScript expressions into the attribute body and divide them with semicolons.
+It is important that the function is called in the handler, i.e. it is insufficient to write only `<button onclick="callMe">` because `onclick` attribute contains the actual *code* of an anonymous function.

+Take a look on the line with `onclick="alert('Hello')"`.
+See how I mixed two kinds of quotes?
+I used double quotes to enclose the JavaScript code, which is just a attribute value (a string) from HTML's point of view.
+Inside the JavaScript code I used single quotes to enclose string parameter for the `alert(str)` function.
+I cannot use double quotes for both cases (`onclick="alert("Hello")"`) because HTML parser would stop at the second double quote and thus making the JavaScript code invalid (`alert(` only).
+You can swap the quotes if you want: `onclick='alert("Hello")'`.

 {: .note}
 The above is still an example.
 A cleaner approach is to divide the HTML and the JavaScript code and attach the events in JavaScript.
 Also imagine how ugly it looks if you write complex code inside the `onclick` attribute of an HTML element.

 ## Manipulating HTML
 The same way you can manipulate HTML attributes, you can also manipulate with the elements themselves.
 This means that